Skip to main content

 • Freeholders cannot charge admin fees for collecting peppercorn rent

-When you extend your lease using the statutory process, your ground rent is reduced to zero.
-However, the Act does not apply retrospectively to existing leases.
+When you extend the lease of a flat using the statutory process, your ground rent is reduced to a peppercorn (zero) for the whole of the new term.
+(For houses, the statutory 50-year extension under the Leasehold Reform Act 1967 instead carries a "modern ground rent"; the Leasehold and Freehold Reform Act 2024 is due to replace this with 990-year peppercorn extensions once those provisions are brought into force.)
+However, the 2022 Act does not apply retrospectively to existing leases.
 See GOV.UK guidance for more.

 Payment Obligations